 |Minnesota Wild +165||$25||$25 * (165/100)||$41.25|

-The odds will move reflecting the public and sharp bettors, but most importantly the bookmaker.
-It is the bookmakers job to make sure they return a profit on every game.
-If every single bettor bet on one team and that team wins, the bookmaker would be paying out all of the bettors and would be keep none of the money.
+The odds will move reflecting the public and sharp bettors, but most importantly the betting site.
+It is the sportsbook's job to make sure they return a profit on every game.
+If every single bettor bet on one team and that team wins, the sportsbook would be paying out all of the bettors and would be keep none of the money.

-Therefore, it is the bookmaker’s duty to make sure there is an even amount bet on both sides of the game.
-The bookmaker will also implement a built-in profit to each market.
+Therefore, it is the sportsbook’s duty to make sure there is an even amount bet on both sides of the game.
+The sportsbook will also implement a built-in profit to each market.
 This is why even though you may have a 50/50 game, the payouts will not be even money.
 This margin is called the juice or vig, and is usually around 10%.

 Shopping lines is good for every type of market simply because they allow you to find the best odds.
 So if you do find some value in a game’s odds, do not be afraid to shop around on other sports betting sites to see if there is more value to be had.

 Have an account at two or three sportsbooks so you can easily see where the best odds lie and instantly place a wager.
-Also, if you are betting on races, do not bet afraid to bet on multiple entrants in the race.
+Also, if you are betting on races or tournaments, do not bet afraid to bet on multiple entrants in the competition.

 This also applied to futures bets.
 Most of the time, the odds on each contestant are high enough that you can still make a profit betting on five different entrants and still come away with a profit when only one of them wins.
-Of course, you stand to lose 5X as much money if they all lose, so do not make a habit out of it.
+If a specific race has two or three favorites, then assuming that the odds are sufficient it could be sensible bet.

 Odds on underdogs will always be higher than the favored team.
 One strategy I like to apply is find two or three underdog teams who I think have a good chance to win.
 If the odds line up right, I will bet and make a profit even if only one of the teams wins.

-This could mean looking at statistics for more than an hour on just one game.
-Or going to multiple sports betting sites to find the best odds.
-Betting on the moneyline can be very profitable if the player knows what they are doing.
+This could mean looking at statistics for multiple games or comparing the odds at different sportsbooks.
+Including going to multiple sports betting sites to find the best odds.
+Betting on the moneyline can be profitable if the player knows what they are doing.

 However, even beginners can get valuable experience starting with moneyline bets.
-By learning about how moneyline odds work, you have taken the biggest step towards being proficient in using them.
-Just remember what you have learned and to apply it whenever applicable.
+By learning about how moneyline odds work, you have taken the biggest step towards raising your skill when using them.
+The most important thing is to have fun while betting, and to enjoy it responsibly.